wallytutor/learning-by-teaching/projects/kiln-model/README.md

     ...

   contains

     ...

 end module my_module !
 Add its name in this closing line.
 ```

-- Module contents before and after `contains` keywords are indended by 4 spaces.
+- Module contents before and after `contains` keywords are indended by 4 spaces, while `contains` is indented with 2 spaces exceptionally (in all its use context, `module`, `type`, `program`).

 ### Thermo